-The images of the devastation in Haiti from Hurricane Matthew are beyond belief.
+The images of the devastation in Haiti from the August 2021 earthquake and then flooding from Tropical Storm Grace are beyond belief.

 Once again, we warn you about fraudulent charities and the creeps and con artists all too ready to take advantage of your willingness to help.